PI: R. Steven Nerem

 - Estimates of vertical land motion from DInSAR will be useful for understanding how vertical land motion affects relative sea level change, and in particular how it might significantly exacerbate the impacts of sea level change in areas where long-term subsidence is occurring, provided we separate long and short-term changes in crustal motion.

-- Develop short-term (~20 years) data-driven extrapolations of the satellite altimeter record of sea level change and the satellite gravity record of ice mass loss to complement decadal predictions based on coupled models.
+- Develop short-term (about 20 years) data-driven extrapolations of the satellite altimeter record of sea level change and the satellite gravity record of ice mass loss to complement decadal predictions based on coupled models.

-- Develop hybrid longer-term (~100 years) projections of regional sea level change by combining observations (patterns of sea level change and ice mass loss) with climate model projections.
+- Develop hybrid longer-term (about 100 years) projections of regional sea level change by combining observations (patterns of sea level change and ice mass loss) with climate model projections.

 - Evaluate models and their projections of global and regional sea level change using satellite altimetry and satellite gravity measurements.
 This would include both coupled climate models as well as ice sheet models and would use a variety of metrics to assess model performance.
 These evaluations will be used to determine the most reliable models to use for future projections, assess the uncertainties in these models, and possibly develop improved projections from a calibrated ensemble of the model projections.